pxslip/db-studio/docs/extensions/panels.md

 The entrypoint of your panel is the `index` file inside the `src/` folder of your extension package.
 It exports a configuration object with options to configure the behavior of your panel.
-When loading your panel, this object is imported by the Directus host.
+When loading your panel, this object is imported by the DB Studio host.

 Example of an entrypoint: